SYMBOLS ON THE SACRED TILMA & THEIR SIGNIFICANCE

 The Aztecs worshipped the sun as the god that gave them life and to appease him, they offered palpitating human hearts which they considered to be a symbol of life.

 To the Aztecs, this Image shows the sun is within the Virgin Mary.
 The 'aureole' (brightness around the image) is a symbol attributed to God and the rays give the Sacred Image an aura of light.
-They appear as though they are emitted from her, based on the direction of the arrows and the wavy pattern - symbolizing that she's giving birth to the sun.
-At that time, they were waiting for the birth of the new sun.
+They appear as though they are emitted from her, based on the direction of the arrows and the wavy pattern.
+At that time, the Aztecs were waiting for the birth of the new sun.

 The Aztecs called their sun god Huitzilopochtli (their god of war, too).
 They also believed in Ometéotl, a god with two natures.
 As a parallelism, the Spanish friars came to Ancient Mexico to evangelize the natives and teach them about Jesus Christ who had two natures, human and divine.